emacs-mirror/emacs/mps/manual/source/topic/location.rst

 The :term:`client program` must provide space for the :c:type:`mps_ld_s` structure.
-Typically, this will be inlined in some larger structure (for example, a hash table might have a location dependency structure inlined at the "beginning" of it).
+Typically, this will be inlined in some larger structure.
 This structure can be in memory managed by the MPS or elsewhere; that doesn't matter.

-For example:
+For example, the Scheme interpreter inlines the location dependency in its hash table structure:

 .. code-block:: c
     :emphasize-lines: 3